dotnet/docs-maui/docs/xaml/fundamentals/get-started.md

 :::image type="content" source="media/get-started/xamlpluscode2.png" alt-text="Screenshot of multiple controls on a page, with Slider value displayed.":::

-In the example above the `Button` simulates a response to a `Clicked` event by displaying an alert with the `Text` of the button.
-Therefore, the event handler can cast the `sender` argument to a `Button` and then access its properties:
+In the example above the <xref:Microsoft.Maui.Controls.Button> simulates a response to a `Clicked` event by displaying an alert with the `Text` of the button.
+Therefore, the event handler can cast the `sender` argument to a <xref:Microsoft.Maui.Controls.Button> and then access its properties:

 ```csharp
 async void OnButtonClicked(object sender, EventArgs args)